logicalparadox/filtr/README.md

 ##### Data Helpers

 * `filtr.getPathValue` returns the nested value in an object given a string path
+* `filtr.setPathValue` sets the nested value in an object given a string path
 * `filtr.comparators` are available directly for quick value testing

 ### Usage